Jonathan Ramis

-Jonathan Ramis ([ˈɟʝonatan ˈramis]; born 6 November 1989) is a Uruguayan footballer who plays for Cerro Largo.
+Jonathan Ramis ([ˈɟʝonatan ˈramis]; born 6 November 1989) is a Uruguayan footballer who plays for Atenas.

 Club careers

 Ramis began his career in 2008 with Peñarol.
 He was loaned to Cádiz on a half year loan deal in January 2010.

 Ramis moved to Chinese Super League side Nanchang Hengyuan on a one-year loan deal in January 2011.

 In July 2010, Ramis moved to the second division to play for Aldosivi.

 In December 2015, it was announced that Ramis would join Ascenso MX team, Zacatepec on loan, after being on loan at Racing de Montevideo.